University admissions tests: STEP, MAT and TMUA

 Check the pages about applying for the courses you are interested in.

-How can the AMSP help with preparing for STEP, MAT and TMUA?
+How can the AMSP help prepare students for STEP, MAT, and TMUA?

 The AMSP provides tuition to support to students preparing to take the STEP, MAT and TMUA admission tests.
 This can be delivered in various formats to help you to access it easily:

-- For students interested in sitting the MAT or TMUA examinations, the AMSP in partnership with Oxford University, Imperial College, Warwick University, Durham University and Bristol University runs the Problem Solving Matters Course each year.
-The course is designed to prepare students for the way they will have to think to achieve success in the MAT, TMUA and other problem-solving mathematics examinations by developing their mathematical thinking and problem solving skills.
+• For students interested in sitting the MAT or TMUA examinations, the AMSP, in partnership with Bath University, Durham University, Imperial College London, The University of Oxford, Manchester University and The University of Warwick, runs the Problem Solving Matters Course each year.
+The course is designed to prepare students for the way they will have to think to achieve success in the MAT, TMUA and other problem-solving mathematics examinations by developing their mathematical thinking and problem-solving skills.

-- We offer a limited number of free places for students at state-funded schools and colleges located in AMSP Priority Areas.
+• We offer limited free places for students at state-funded schools and colleges in AMSP Priority Areas

 Your local AMSP Area Coordinator can advise you on the best options for circumstances.